Erin Borbet, L.Ac, MSTOM, Doula

 Erin helps women unlock their vibrant health potential using acupuncture, custom botanicals, constitutional nutrition, stress management tools and intuitive life coaching.
-She has particular expertise and additional training in the fields of Infertility, Hormonal Imbalance and Chronic Childhood concerns.
+She has particular expertise and additional training in the fields of Infertility, Hormonal Imbalance, Sports Medicine and Chronic Childhood concerns.
 Erin currently lives in a small town in the Teton Mountains outside Jackson Hole, Wyoming with her husband and three children.
 Please sign up for her newsletter or follow her on Instagram to stay connected!

 Credentials and Experience